uon-team/server/README.md

 ### Storage adapters

- A local file system adapter is provided (LetsEncryptLocalStorageAdapter) for simple applications running on a single server.
-In other cases, implementing a storage adapter for MongoDB or Redis is recommended.
-This can be done by implementing the interface LetsEncryptStorageAdapter.
+ A generic storage adapter is provided (LetsEncryptFsStorageAdapter) using any FsAdapter as backend.
+Implementing a storage adapter for MongoDB or Redis can be done by implementing the interface LetsEncryptStorageAdapter.